 🐾 Don’t force it

-Finally, if your cat is just not feeling it and hiding under the sofa - don't force it.
-Put your disappointment aside and make sure your kitty is not scared, frustrated or irritated.
-What you really don't want is them remembering how annoying this photoshoot attempt was and then refusing to do any more in the future!
+Finally, if your cat is just not feeling it and hiding under the sofa – don’t force it.
+Put your disappointment aside and make sure your kitty or any pet is not scared, frustrated or irritated.
+What you really don’t want is them remembering how annoying this photoshoot attempt was and then refusing to do any more in the future!
 Always make sure you end on a positive note & a tasty treat!